 Instructions

-- Slice chicken breasts horizontally (or pound) to about 1cm/ยฝinch thick.
+- Slice chicken breasts horizontally (or pound) to about 1cm/½inch thick.

 - Season chicken with salt and pepper.

 - Pour enough oil (for shallow frying) into a skillet or heavy-based frying pan.
-Preheat the oil on medium heat.
-(Note 1)
+Preheat the oil on medium-high heat. (note 1)

-- Set up a coating station - 1 bowl (or deep plate) for the eggs, 1 bowl for the panko and 1 bowl for the flour.
+- Set up a coating station - 1 shallow bowl (or deep plate) for the eggs, 1 for the panko and 1 for the flour.

 - Using a pair of tongs, coat a slice of chicken breast with flour.
 Shake off excess flour then dip and coat with whisked eggs.
 Finally, coat with panko breadcrumbs.
-Make sure the entire piece of chicken is completely coated by all 3 ingredients (flour, egg and panko breadcrumbs) each step of the way.
+Make sure the entire piece of chicken is completely coated by all 3 ingredients each step of the way.

 - Repeat for all chicken slices.

-- Shallow fry coated chicken pieces in 2 batches, on medium heat.
-Flipping only once.
+- Shallow fry coated chicken pieces in 2 batches, on medium-high heat.
+Flipping only once. (note 2)

 - Once both sides are golden, the chicken should be done.
 Test by cutting a piece if not sure.
 If the flesh is white then it's ready.